January 6, 2022

 - A base layer made of merino wool will also help you stay warm and not cause bulkiness to your clothes.

-The Beauty of the Outer Garment
+The Beauty of a Well-Tailored Coat

 Do you see how similar the brown coat on the cover of “Przeglad Mody” is to the one I found on eBay?
 I dare say that the collar is virtually identical.